maxmiguta/project3/readme.md

 The tests for the **checkout** app can be found in *tests.py* located in the *'checkout'* directory.

-All in all, I was able to make the tests pass and also fail, so they are certainly doing their job.
+All in all, I was able to make the tests pass and also fail when using expected inputs, so they are certainly working as intended.

-### Manual Testing
+### Manual testing
 <details>
 <summary>Click to see details</summary>